 We will schedule regular hand washing times and will have hand sanitizer available.

-Teachers will wear masks or face coverings, except during snack, lunch and water breaks.
+Teachers will wear masks or face coverings, except while eating, drinking and during scheduled mask breaks.

 Choreography will have proper spacing and will not include physical touching.

 We will use props and sets sparingly.
-Any props that are used will be assigned to only 1 student.
-It will not be shared and it will be disinfected each day.
+Props will be disinfected each day.

 The Governor has asked businesses to create safe environments for their customers, so we are striving to do that . . . and more!